 The Delray Beach Open by The Venetian® Las Vegas, the world’s only 10-day event consisting of an ATP CHAMPIONS TOUR event (Feb.
-14 – 16, 2014) and an ATP WORLD TOUR event (Feb.
-17 – 23, 2014), is televised nationally and internationally, and hosts over 50,000 spectators and 10+ hospitality and special events.
+13 – 15, 2015) and an ATP WORLD TOUR event (Feb.
+16 – 22, 2015), is televised nationally and internationally, and hosts over 50,000 spectators and 10+ hospitality and special events.
 The ATP World Tour event is one of only 10 ATP events in the U.S, and consists of a competitive, single-elimination singles and doubles event, featuring many of the top-ranked men’s professionals in the world.
 Note: Players are subject to change due to injuries or other unforeseen circumstances.
 Click for ATP CHAMPIONS TOUR event details.

-DELRAY BEACH: Won Delray Beach titles in 2009 & 2010 and have a 12-4 record in the event.
-CAREER: Record 15 Grand Slam doubles titles, 93 ATP titles and more than 850 wins.
-Finished World No. 1 a record eight times.
-First doubles team in history to hold all four majors and Olympic gold medal at the same time.
-Member of 2007 US winning Davis Cup team.
-PERSONAL: Bryan Bros Band has performed at events around the world with singer David Baron, son of Delray Beach Open by the Venetian tournament director Mark Baron.
-Bob is a lefty, Mike is righty and Mike is two minutes older than Bob.
+DELRAY BEACH: The three-time Delray Beach winners (2009, 2010, 2014) are defending doubles champions and 16-4 all-time in the event.
+CAREER: The twins have won a record 15 Grand Slam doubles titles, 99 ATP titles and have more than 900 ATP match wins.
+They have finished world No. 1 a record 10 times and are the first doubles team in history to concurrently hold all four majors and the Olympic gold medal.
+The 36-year-olds are 21-4 in US Davis Cup competition and were on the 2007 winning US team.
+PERSONAL: The Bryan’s band has performed at events around the world and released an album under the banner of the Bryan Bros Band.
+Bob is a lefty, Mike is a righty and Mike is three minutes older than Bob.
 Photo by CameraSport.